sq5bpf/youpot/README.md

 * Install and configure openvpn, add a route to 192.168.100.1
 * Reboot, check if you can connect via openvpn and login to ssh to 192.168.100.1
-* As the youpot user do: cd ; git clone https://github.com/sq5bpf/youpot; cd youpot; make all
+* As the youpot user in do: cd /home/youpot ; git clone https://github.com/sq5bpf/youpot; cd youpot; make all
+* Patch ~/youpot/utils/lib/python-\*/site-packages/sshmitm/session.py by adding as described above
+* Start youpot: /home/youpot/youpot/youpot
+* Perform testing as described above

 ## Care and feeding